illiumst/marl-factory-grid/docs/source/modifications.rst

 Modifying Entites
 ----------------
-Entites are `Objects`_ that can additionally be assigned a position.
+Entities are `Objects`_ that can additionally be assigned a position.
 Abstract Entities are provided.

-If you wish to introduce new entities to the enviroment just create a new module, ...
+If you wish to introduce new entities to the environment just create a new module that implements the entity class.
+If necessary, provide additional classe such as custom actions or rewards and load the entity into the environment using the config file.

 .. _Objects: marl_factory_grid/environment/entity/object.py

 Modifying Groups
 ----------------
 `Groups`_ are entity Sets that provide administrative access to all group members.
-All `Entities`_ are available at runtime as EnvState property.
+All `Entity Collections`_ are available at runtime as a property of the env state.
+If you add an entity, you probably also want a collection of that entity.

 .. _Groups: marl_factory_grid/environment/groups/objects.py
-.. _Entities: marl_factory_grid/environment/entity/global_entities.py
+.. _Entity Collections: marl_factory_grid/environment/entity/global_entities.py

 Modifying Rules
 ----------------
-`Rules`_ define how the environment behaves on microscale.
+`Rules`_ define how the environment behaves on micro scale.
-Each of the hookes (`on_init`, `pre_step`, `on_step`, '`post_step`', `on_done`)
+Each of the hooks (`on_init`, `pre_step`, `on_step`, '`post_step`', `on_done`) provide env-access to implement custom
-provide env-access to implement customn logic, calculate rewards, or gather information.
+logic, calculate rewards, or gather information.

-If you wish to introduce new rules to the environment....
+If you wish to introduce new rules to the environment make sure it implements the Rule class and override its' hooks to implement your own rule logic.

 .. _Rules: marl_factory_grid/environment/entity/object.py